klemenkenda/o-gpsy/README.md

 * `integrations/TMT250-server` - TMT250 tracker gateway for TCP requests
 * `integrations/TMT250-sms` - TMT250 tracker gateway (for Android phone) for SMS requests

+## Production

+For production mode go to `src/client` and run `npm run build`.
+This will build the last version of the frontend into the `build` directory.
+This one gets automatically served with o-gpsy server in `src/server`.
+You start the server simply by `npm start`.
+The app will be served on port 8000.

+## Development

+Development server runs on port 3000.
+You start it simply by `npm start` in `src/frontend`.
+This will start react-tools and the changes will be automatically visited in the front end.
+Visit [http://localhost:3000](http://localhost:3000) for this version.
+This version uses the server running on port 8000 (see Production).